PlazmaZero/MagnetoGuides/Linux board UTC flashing.md

 6. You should now have a `klipper.bin` file at `~/home/pi/klipper/out`

-### Flash the Klipper firmware to the toolhead board
+### Flash the Klipper firmware to the Linux/Can board
 1) Make sure the `klipper` service stopped.
 `sudo service klipper stop`
 3) Run an `ls /dev/serial/by-id/` and take note of the Katapult device that it shows